World’s First Airline Monument

-St. Petersburg is the birthplace of commercial aviation, so it’s appropriate that we commemorate that history in a suitable way.
-The Benoist Centennial Plaza (it’s pronounced “Ben-wah,” by the way) features a life-sized sculpture of the Benoist Airboat that pilot Tony Jannus flew on the first airline roundtrip to Tampa on January 1, 1914.
-His only passenger that day?
+St. Petersburg is the birthplace of world-wide commercial aviation, so it’s appropriate that we commemorate that history in a suitable way.
+The Benoist Centennial Plaza (it’s pronounced “Ben-wah,” by the way) features a full-sized sculpture of the Benoist Airboat that pilot Tony Jannus flew on the First Airline round-trip to Tampa on January 1, 1914.
+His first passenger that day?
 St. Pete Mayor Abe Pheil, who paid a then-astronomical sum of $400.
 Fun historical fact: The exhibit is located on the exact same spot as the hangar used for the World’s First Airline.